 Comply with Freedom of Information requirements.

-Record information accurately and ensure it is accessible when needed.
+Record information accurately and ensure it is accessible needed.

 Ensure information is held securely.

-Personal Data refers to information which can identify someone, or that which focuses on or has the potential to impact an individual, for example their name, date of birth, medical details.
+Personal Data refers to information which can identify someone, or that which on or has the potential to impact an individual for example their name, date of birth, medical details.
 The Data Protection Act sets out 8 principles of how to handle personal data:

 Fairly and lawfully processed